ntreimer/react-actors/README.md

 Create an application for the React Actors - a troop of impersonators and improvisors.

 Do not fork and clone this repo.
 These are just instructions.
-Instead, use `create-react-app` `npx create-react-app cra-orientation --scripts-version 2.1.8` to create a new react application on your computer.
+Instead, use `create-react-app` `npx create-react-app react-actors --scripts-version 2.1.8` to create a new react application on your computer.

 In order to turn this in, you'll need to go to github, and create an empty repository.
 *DO NOT initialize with a readme.*